-Special Requirements for Course Completion and Program

-Continuation: For U3 students, in order to pass the course, a grade of at least C+ (60%) must be obtained as a total course mark.
+Special Requirements for Course Completion and Program Continuation: For U3 students, in order to pass the course, a grade of at least C+ (60%) must be obtained as a total course mark.
 For QY students, in order to pass the course, a grade of at least B- (65%) must be obtained as a total course mark.
-A supplemental exam is permitted in this course.
 Please refer to the appropriate sections in both undergraduate and graduate calendars on University regulations regarding final and supplemental examinations.